• Skip to primary navigation

 • 1 ¼ cup all-purpose flour

-• 5 tbsp unsalted butter cut into small pieces- keep butter very cold
+• 5 tablespoon unsalted butter cut into small pieces- keep butter very cold

 • 1 large egg